Lazarat

 Lazarat (Lazarati) is a village in Gjirokastër County, in southern Albania.
 It is located in the Dropull valley.
 Formerly functioning as a municipality, as part of the 2015 local government reform, it became a subdivision of the municipality of Gjirokastër.
 The former municipality consisted of the villages Lazarat and Kordhocë.

 The population at the 2011 census was 2,801.

 In recent years, Lazarat had gained the reputation as the cannabis capital of the country due to its large scale growth of cannabis by the local population.
 However, in June 2014, the Albanian government cracked down and destroyed the local production and transit of the drug.

 Name

 Its name contains the Albanian suffix -at, widely used to form toponyms from personal names and surnames.
 The founder of the village was Lazar hence the name Lazarat.

+Lazarat is official name used by Albanian Government, but it's pronounced as Lazërati, also often written Lazerati.

 Geography

 Lazarat is a village just outside Gjirokastër, situated on mountain slope of Mali i Gjerë.